 Visiting Shenandoah National Park

 Shenandoah National Park is a treasure filled with amazing views, great trails, and bears.
 My mom and I were lucky enough to see one of the elusive black bears when we saw another car stopped on the other side of the road.
 We looked into the woods, and we saw a black bear climbing a hill.
 It really isn’t something you would expect to see.
 It’s also one of the reasons we decided not to go too far off on any of the trails since we weren’t well prepared.
+If you want to explore the trails on foot, don’t miss these Shenandoah National Park hikes.

 Looking for more things to do in the area?
 Here’s 8 great things to do in Charlottesville which is just down the road.
+We also have ideas for things to do in Richmond Virginia and things to do in Fairfax County Virginia.